 That’s where finasteride comes in: Testosterone is converted to DHT by 5α-reductase (that’s 5 alpha reductase if you’re trying to say it aloud), an enzyme that is held in the oil glands of a hair follicle.
 Finasteride blocks the action of this enzyme, effectively stopping your body from producing DHT to begin with.
 As a result, male pattern baldness (a.k.a hair loss) is stopped in its tracks, and your hair may even grow back thicker than ever.

 Yes!
 Clinical trials found that a daily dose of finasteride 1mg halted hair loss in 86% of men, while 65% experienced a significant increase in hair growth.

 The key is that you have to remember to take it daily (here a few easy tips on building this habit).

 Like all prescription products, finasteride may cause side effects.

-Though rare, in clinical trials, 3.8% of male patients noticed some form of sexual side effects (versus 2.1% of patients using the placebo), including less desire for sex, difficulty in achieving an erection, or a decrease in the amount of semen released during sex.
+Though rare, in clinical trials, 3.8% of male patients noticed some form of sexual side effects (versus 2.1% of patients using the placebo), including less desire for sex, erectile dysfunction, or a decrease in the amount of semen released during sex.
 This may continue after stopping treatment.

 You can read more about the side effects here.